Contact Us

 EMAIL: VietNam@asiaactual.com

-Medical Device product registration in Vietnam is overseen by the Department of Medical Equipment and Construction (DMEC), under the Ministry of Health (MOH).
-Registration requirements for medical devices in Vietnam are currently in a state of transition.
+Medical Device regulation in Vietnam is administered by the Department of Medical Equipment and Construction (DMEC), under the Ministry of Health (MOH).
+Medical Device registration requirements in Vietnam are currently in a state of transition.

 Decree No. 98/2021/ND-CP – effective Jan 1, 2022